 Sorting the Configuration File List

-The configuration files displayed can be sorted by "Configuration" name (column 1) or "Folder" Location (column 2) or "Last Accessed" (column 3 - available in Build139 or later).
+The configuration files displayed can be sorted by "Configuration" name (column 1) or "Folder" Location (column 2) or "Last Accessed" (column 3 - Available from Build 139.).

 To sort the list, simply press on the column heading, the list will be toggled by ascending or descending order.

 Edit an Existing Configuration File

 Editing the configuration file is a two step procedure: